 So, we had our Little Sunshine, Bella, our dear daughter, our everything… but we wanted one more baby.
 The main reason for me was for her to have a sister or a brother.
 Just so that she`s never alone in this wild jungle world.

 I got my first postpartum period when she was 15 months old.
-I thought: Come on, maybe we`ll be one of those lucky bastards that got pregnant naturally the second time around… Aaaand… We weren`t.
-We did try for 6 months, but I knew better, didn’t happen before, and it’s not gonna happen now.
-Let’s go again…
+I thought: Come on, maybe we`ll be one of those lucky ones who got pregnant naturally the second time around…

 Just a little before DD’s 2nd birthday we started again.
 But this time… are you sitting down… we went in for 9 cycles in 14 months!
 As I said before, I`m not one of those waiting between cycles…just moving on.
 That kept me going.
 The pauses that I had to do were killing me.
 They not doing anything part.